L9Manuel9/cybersecurity-skills/skills-projects/Network Security/README.md

 ## Key Takeaways

 - Vital to safeguarding user authentication.
-- Unauthorized access might be gained by an attacker if secure cookies are not used.
+- An attacker can gain unauthorized access to a user's account when a website is not secure or does not use secure cookies.

 ------------------------------------------------------------------------------0101010101---0101010101---0101010101---010101010
 # Analyzing Network Logs for Intrusions